Who are The Shortest Players in the NBA History

 Nate Robinson

-Nate Robinson came into the league as a first-round pick, and he lived up to the billing for over a decade.
-His long NBA career is quite impressive, and he is considered a foot shorter than many of his opponents.
+Nate Robinson came into the league as a first-round pick and lived up to the billing for over a decade.
+His long NBA career is impressive, and he is considered a foot shorter than many opponents.

-In 2006, he was considered the second player under six feet to win the slam dunk contest in NBA, and he is the three-time champion of NBA history.
-Nate Robinson’s height is only 5’9,” and still, Robinson has above the rim capabilities.
+In 2006, he was considered the second player under six feet to win the slam dunk contest in the NBA, and he is the three-time champion of NBA history.
+Nate Robinson’s height is only 5’9″, and still, Robinson has above-the-rim capabilities.

-Robinson has spent his time playing for the New York Knicks, Oklahoma City, and Boston Celtics and currently on the roster for the Golden state warriors.
+Robinson has spent his time playing for the New York Knicks, Oklahoma City, and Boston Celtics and is currently on the roster for the Golden State Warriors.
 He has proven himself to be a capable backup point guard.

 DO you want to dunk like a pro ? find the best hoops